slawoe/react-musicapp/README.md

 **THIS IS A NON-COMMERCIAL-PROJECT CREATED WITH REACT**

-Just a musicplayer apllication with normal player functionality.
+A musicplayer application with normal player functionality.

 Current version: 1.0 || 23.03.2021